CoggheFabian/KenzeCodingChallenge/README.md

+# To Run this project you should change the startup project to KenzeCodingChallenge.Presentation

 # 6 letter words
 There's a file in the root of the repository, input.txt, that contains words of varying lengths (1 to 6 characters).